 - Preheat oven to 375°F and line a 12-cup muffin pan with baking cups; lightly coat baking cups with cooking spray.
 Set aside.

-- In a large bowl, whisk together flour, cocoa, baking powder, baking soda, cinnamon, and salt in a large bowl.
+- In a large bowl, whisk together flour, cocoa, sugar, baking powder, baking soda, cinnamon, and salt in a large bowl.
 Make a well in the center of the mixture.

 - Combine buttermilk, egg, honey, oil, vanilla, banana, and zucchini in a medium bowl; add to flour mixture and stir just until combined.
 Stir in ⅓ cup chocolate chips.
 Don't overmix, but do ensure there are no dry flour bits left.